karizabal/ratings-project/README.md

 Before any exploration of the data, cleaning the data is necessary for efficient and easy analysis.

-1. For convenience, I left merged the datasets on their keys, `'id'` (of `recipes`) and `'recipe_id'` (of `interactions`) .
+1. For convenience, I left merge the datasets on their keys, `'id'` (of `recipes`) and `'recipe_id'` (of `interactions`) .
 This merge ensures that all data is contained in one DataFrame.

-2. I performed data quality checks, including checking the datatypes each column stores.
+2. I perform data quality checks, including checking the datatypes each column stores.

-3. I filled all `'rating'` of `0.0` with `np.nan`.
+3. I fill all `'rating'` of `0.0` with `np.nan`.
 The scale of `'rating'` is `1, 2, 3, 4, 5`.
 Any `0` rating indicates that no star rating was given, which may disproportionately skew the data.
 Therefore, this replacement corrects this skew.

-4. Afterwards, I computed the average rating for each recipe.
-The resulting series was concatenated to the larger DataFrame as `'avg_rating'` column.
+4. Afterwards, I compute the average rating for each recipe.
+The resulting series is concatenated to the larger DataFrame as `'avg_rating'` column.

-5. The columns `'submitted'` and `'date'` were converted to DateTime objects.
+5. The columns `'submitted'` and `'date'` are converted to DateTime objects.

 6. Cleaning the `'nutrition'` column, which was stored as a string object.
 I split the information into the following individual columns (as floats): `'calories (#)', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)'`

-7. Using the `'tags'` column, I added the column `'diet'` that specifies if and what diet the recipe is most appropriate for.
+7. Using the `'tags'` column, I add the column `'diet'` that specifies if and what diet the recipe is most appropriate for.
 If the recipe is not apparently diet-specific, then the value is `np.nan`.
 This process involved:

     1. Cleaning the `'tags'` column, which was originally stored as a string object.
-After cleaning, the `'tags'` column contained lists of strings.
+After cleaning, the `'tags'` column contain lists of strings.

     2. Choosing and categorizing diets based on a specific tag.
-The diets chosen for this category were based on popularity or longevity or sustainability.
-Their corresponding tags were chosen from only the unique strings of the `'tags'` column based on best (general) descriptor.
+The diets chosen for this category are based on popularity or longevity or sustainability.
+Their corresponding tags are chosen from only the unique strings of the `'tags'` column based on best (general) descriptor(s).
 The following diets and their specific tags are:

         | DIET | TAG(S) |
         | ----------- | ----------- |